OUTPUT: Wastewater, emissions and solid waste.

 Solid Waste

-Less than 30% by weight of the raw hides entering the tannery is transformed into a finished product.
-The remaining amounts of organic material deriving from the raw hides are discarded during the process, generating by-products and waste.
-These are of varying nature depending on the phase of the cycle they come from and can therefore have different final destinations.
+Less than 30% by weight of the raw hides entering a tannery become finished leather.
+The remaining organic material is discarded during processing, generating by-products and waste.
+The nature of these residues varies depending on the production phase, determining their final destination.

 04 01 Waste from the leather, fur and textile industries